Aurelius Aegis

 Identity-bound credentials

-Credentials are designed to be cryptographically bound to a verified identity and a known device, reducing the value of any stolen secret.
+Credentials are designed to be cryptographically bound to a verified identity and a known device, which reduces the value of any stolen secret.

 Continuous verification

-The architecture supports ongoing assessment of session risk, intended to step up challenges or revoke access when context changes.
+The architecture supports ongoing assessment of session risk, intended to raise challenges or revoke access when context changes.

 Least privilege

-Access grants are designed to be scoped to the minimum required, with elevation requiring explicit, recorded authorization.
+Access grants are designed to be scoped to the minimum a task requires, with elevation requiring explicit, recorded authorization.

 Phishing-resistant factors

-The roadmap includes hardware-backed, phishing-resistant authentication factors aligned with modern standards.
+The roadmap includes hardware-backed authentication factors that resist phishing and align with current standards.

 No position inside the perimeter is trusted.
-Every request earns its access on the strength of the present, not the memory of the past.
+Every request earns its access on the strength of the present rather than the memory of the past.

 Roadmap disclaimer